oknakfm/GOC/README.md

 While [1] provides a greedy and optimistic approach to clustering (GOC) and applies GOC to the synthetic datasets (whose true clusters are known), [2] further applies GOC to real-world orbital action datasets of stars.
 Please see [1] for further details of these synthetic datasets and experimental results.

 [1] A. Okuno and K. Hattori.
-"A Greedy and Optimistic Approach to Clustering with a Specified Uncertainty of Covariates", <a href="https://arxiv.org/abs/2204.08205">arXiv:2204.08205</a> <br>
+(2022) "A Greedy and Optimistic Approach to Clustering with a Specified Uncertainty of Covariates", <a href="https://arxiv.org/abs/2204.08205">arXiv:2204.08205</a> <br>
-[2] K. Hattori et al. "Finding r-II sibling stars in the Milky Way with the Greedy Optimistic Clustering algorithm", <a href="https://arxiv.org/abs/2207.04110">arXiv:2207.04110</a> <br>
+[2] K. Hattori, A. Okuno, and I. U. Roederer.
+(2023) "Finding r-II sibling stars in the Milky Way with the Greedy Optimistic Clustering algorithm", The Astrophysical Journal, 946(1), 48.<br>

 ## BiBTeX Citation
 For the use of these datasets, prease cite our papers [1] and [2] with the following BiBTeX entries: